 We love to check out bookstores and libraries whenever we travel.
 It’s fun to see the character and unique architecture that they can have.
 And the downtown location of the Seattle Public Library is no exception!

 The architecture is really cool and if you go to the top, you can get an awesome aerial view of the floors below!
-If you want a unique place to read and relax, we suggest spending a few hours here.
+If you want a unique place to read and relax for your rainy day activities in Seattle, we suggest spending a few hours here.

 While our goal is to always be outside, rain or shine, sometimes you just want a day indoors…and that’s totally okay!
 Lucky for us Washingtonians, there are quite a few fun indoor game and activity spots to spend a rainy day.